 17. Wellness Coach

 Wellness Coach is a bright and breezy WordPress theme with a welcoming appeal.
-While set up as a wellness coach website, it’s flexible enough to be tweaked to suit a range of purposes and still deliver that approachable vibe.
+While set up as a wellness website, it’s flexible enough to be tweaked to suit a range of purposes and still deliver that approachable vibe.

 This is a single template designed with pastel colors, friendly fonts, lots of whitespace and some well chosen images.
 If you have the same eye for detail as the designer, this could be a quick and easy way to build a website!